se452/rental_car/README.md

 <h1>Purpose</h1>
 <ul>
-    <li>Milestone 1: Identify the roles and responsibilities for each of the project members as well as setting up the project structure accordingly.</li>
+    <li>Milestone 1: Identify the roles and responsibilities for each of the project members as well as setting up the project structure accordingly.</li><br>
-    <li>Milestone 2: Each team member worked on assigned features for the project, and we created an in-memory database.</li>
+    <li>Milestone 2: Each team member worked on assigned features for the project, and we created an in-memory database.</li><br>
+<li>Milestone 3: Added necessary features for the backend and required service layers, UI & MySQL </li>
 </ul>

 <h1>Prototype</h1>